 - Keys: 25 full size semi-weighted with aftertouch.

-- Pads: 8 which are velocity and pressure sensitive and they light up MPC style (with full RGB).
+- Pads: 8 velocity and pressure-sensitive, MPC style lights (with full RGB).

 - Octaves: 10 by using Octave Up and Octave Down controls.